 ANAB is not liable for failure to perform its obligations under this contract as a result of strikes, riots, curtailment of transportation, acts of God, or any other cause beyond its control.
 If the session is cancelled, the registration fee will be refunded or the fee can be transferred to an alternate session.

-If you have a question regarding the ANAB cancellation policy, please Caroline Trenner at 414-501-5466 or email@example.com.
+If you have a question regarding the ANAB cancellation policy, please call Caroline Trenner at 414-501-5466 or firstname.lastname@example.org.

 An instructor-led traditional classroom experience.
 Classroom-based instruction involves the highest level of instructor/student interaction.
 We offer classroom style training in two formats.
 See public and on-site.